Craig A. Boneau

 Craig has broad experience handling cross-border insolvency cases.
 He has represented liquidators and creditors in a variety of off-shore matters, including the Bear Stearns Feeder Funds, Ocean Rig, ICP Strategic Credit Income Fund, Fletcher Income Leveraged Fund, AJW Master Fund, CK Pearl Fund, and Trade and Commerce Bank.
 Craig has pursued both U.S. and foreign-law claims on behalf of liquidators in the context of a Chapter 15 proceeding, as well as in state court.

 - Craig represented the litigation trustee for the estate of a bank holding company in claims against the former directors and officers for breaches of fiduciary duty and against the former auditor for audit malpractice.
+The matter settled for a confidential amount prior to the initiation of litigation.

 - Craig represents the liquidators of Cayman hedge funds that invested in a group of failed CDOs.
 Craig is currently pursuing claims against a large, international law firm for its alleged role in a multimillion-dollar fraud on the funds.
 The representation also included pursuit of U.S.-law and Cayman-Island-law based fraudulent conveyance claims against a large international bank which has since been successfully settled.